-r) Compliance with Insider Trading Laws and Timely disclosure
+18. Compliance with Insider Trading Laws and Timely Disclosure

 The Corporation has adopted a Corporate Disclosure and Insider Trading Policy in order to prevent improper trading of securities of the Corporation and the improper communication of undisclosed material information regarding the Corporation.
-All employees, officers, consultants, contractors and directors are expected to thoroughly understand and comply with such policy.
-Employees, consultants, contractors, officers and directors who have access to confidential information are not permitted to use or share that information for stock trading purposes or for any other purpose except the conduct of the Corporation's business.
+All Corporation Personnel are expected to thoroughly understand and comply with such policy.
+Corporation Personnel who have access to confidential information are not permitted to use or share that information for stock trading purposes or for any other purpose except the conduct of the Corporation's business.
 All non-public information about the Corporation should be considered confidential information.
 To use non-public information for personal financial benefit or to "tip" others, including family members, who might make an investment decision on the basis of this information, is not only unethical but also illegal.

-Directors, officers, employees, contractors or consultants of the Corporation are required to comply with policies and procedures applicable to them that are adopted by the Corporation from time to time and provide full, fair, accurate, understandable and timely disclosure in reports and documents filed with, or submitted to, securities regulatory authorities and other materials that are made available to the investing public.
+Corporation Personnel are required to comply with policies and procedures applicable to them that are adopted by the Corporation from time to time and provide full, fair, accurate, understandable and timely disclosure in reports and documents filed with, or submitted to, securities regulatory authorities and other materials that are made available to the investing public.

-Directors, officers, employees, contractors or consultants of the Corporation must cooperate fully with those responsible for preparing reports filed with the securities regulatory authorities and all other materials that are made available to the investing public to ensure those persons are aware in a timely manner of all information that is required to be disclosed.
-Employees, officers, contractors, consultants and directors of the Corporation should also cooperate fully with the independent auditors in their audits and in assisting in the preparation of financial disclosure.
+Corporation Personnel must cooperate fully with those responsible for preparing reports filed with the securities regulatory authorities and all other materials that are made available to the investing public to ensure those persons are aware in a timely manner of all information that is required to be disclosed.
+Corporation Personnel should also cooperate fully with the independent auditors in their audits and in assisting in the preparation of financial disclosure.